jonpetersen/shch/site/content/tours/_index.md

   anchor: tourprices
   heading: The Tours
   description: >-
     We offer a number of different electric bike tours.
-Our Morning and Evening and Short tours start and finish at The Merry Harriers pub.
-The Picnic tours can start and finish anywhere in the local vicinity (for example at Witley train station, at Hambledon Village Shop or at your Hotel/B&B).
+Our Morning, Evening and Evening Short tours start and finish at The Merry Harriers pub.
 All prices are per person.
 Bookings are essential for all tours.
   plans:
     - description: Leaves the pub at 10am returning at 1.30pm for a pub lunch
       items: